HeroQuest: History

-In the late 1980s, game designer Stephen Baker moved from Games Workshop (GW) to Milton Bradley, and convinced Roger Ford, Milton Bradley's head of development to allow him to develop a fantasy genre game.
+In the late 1980s, game designer Stephen Baker moved from Games Workshop (GW) to Milton Bradley and convinced Roger Ford, Milton Bradley's head of development to allow him to develop a fantasy genre game.
 Kennedy gave him the go-ahead if he kept the game simple.
-Basker contacted his former employer, Games Workshop, to develop the plastic miniatures that would be needed in the game, but he then decided to draw on their expertise in the fantasy game field to help develop the game.
+Baker contacted his former employer, Games Workshop, to develop the plastic miniatures that would be needed in the game, but he then decided to draw on their expertise in the fantasy game field to help develop the game.
 The result was the fantasy adventure board game HeroQuest (1989), in which the players work together against the gamemaster.
 The game was released in Britain, Europe and Australia in 1989, and the North American edition, with a different subtitle - Game system, in 1990.

 The game consists of a board and a number of individual miniatures and items.
 The protagonists are four heroes ("Barbarian", "Dwarf", "Elf" and "Wizard") who face a selection of monsters: Orcs, Goblins, Fimir, Chaos Warriors, a Chaos Warlock (which represents many of the named characters for the various quests, such as Sir Ragnar and the Witch Lord), a Gargoyle and a number of Undead: skeletons, zombies and mummies.

 In a 1989 interview, designer Stephen Baker agreed that the game was too easy if the players all cooperated, but explained that "The game is really aimed at 10–12 year olds who play with their mums and dads.
-My feeling is that they play in a very competitive, rather co-operative way."
+My feeling is that they play in a very competitive, rather than co-operative way."

 The publication of expansion sets was then split between the European and Australasian markets and the North American markets.
 Starting with Kellar's Keep, released in Europe and Australasia in 1989, and North America in 1991.
-Kellar's Keep added new quests, new items and artifacts and a further batch of monster figures (more Orcs, Goblins and Fimir).
+Kellar's Keep added 10 new quests and a further batch of monster figures (more Orcs, Goblins and Fimir); the American localization also added new items and artefacts.
 Released shortly after in the same years was Return of the Witch Lord which extended the undead with more skeletons, mummies and zombies.

 Advanced HeroQuest was a revised and expanded version of the HeroQuest game released in 1989 by Games Workshop.
 The basic concept is the same: four heroes venture into a dungeon to fight monsters and gain treasure, but the rules are more detailed and complex.

-Against the Ogre Horde was released in 1990 in Europe and Australasia, and included Ogres, a more powerful monster type, while Wizards of Morcar was released in 1991, themed around the addition of enemy wizards.
+Against the Ogre Horde was released in 1990 in Europe and Australasia, included Ogres, a more powerful monster type, while Wizards of Morcar was released in 1991, themed around the addition of enemy wizards.